IlyaVolkov94/IlyaVolkov94/README.md

 You can click the Preview link to take a look at your changes.
 -->

-* 🌱 My dream are design <!-- websites,mobile apps,  -->CRPG and traveling around the World
+* 🌱 My dream are systems programming, design CRPG and traveling around the World
 * 💞️ I would like to have a many interesting project with a new friends